 I always see moms of little ones open the tray table, spread the Cheerios and let the kids have at it.
 I do my best not to wretch.
 Flight attendants will tell you that people do everything from smear buggers to change baby diapers on those tray tables.
 They’re a breeding ground for germs.
 And that mom is encouraging her toddler to eat off of it.
 Bring out the sanitary wipes first.
 Please.

 Everyone else has used their index finger to choose the entertainment on that touch screen, turn up the volume on the arm rest control panel, push the button on the elevator panel, you name it.
 Yes, that’s the same index finger they licked to turn the page on the in-flight magazines.
 So don’t use your finger.
 Use your first knuckle to push those buttons.
 Then be careful you don’t use that same knuckle to rub your itchy eye, at least until after you get out the alcohol-based hand sanitizer.

 Germs in the Airport

 When the folks from Insurancequotes.com swabbed surfaces at three major airports, they found lots of “ewww.”
-The highest number of viable bacteria and fungal cells per , or (CFU) were found just where you would expect them to be: on the self-serve check-in kiosks.
+The highest number of viable bacteria and fungal cells per square inch, or colony-forming units (CFU) were found just where you would expect them to be: on the self-serve check-in kiosks.

 But they also found plenty of germs on bench armrests and drinking fountain buttons.
 Thankfully many airports have installed to automatic water fillers for refilling our refillable water bottles.
 No touching required.